Adaptive Policies for Perimeter Surveillance Problems

 We consider two cases with respect to knowledge of the detection probabilities: \begin{enumerate} \item[(I)] The detection probabilities $\bs\gamma(\mathbf{a})$ are known for all $\mathbf{a} \in \mathcal{A}$.
-This scenario occurs when the agent knows $\bs\gamma(\mathbf{a})$ from the past. \item[(II)] The functions $\bs\gamma$ have a particular known parametric form but unknown parameter values.
-This case is realistic when properties of the detection probabilities are dictated by physical considerations, such as the searchers' speed or the time it takes intruders to cross the perimeter. \end{enumerate}
+This scenario occurs when the controller knows $\bs\gamma(\mathbf{a})$ from the past. \item[(II)] The functions $\bs\gamma$ have a particular known parametric form but unknown parameter values.
+This case is realistic when properties of the detection probabilities are dictated by physical considerations, such as the searchers' speed, the visibility in particular locations or the time for which an event is observable. \end{enumerate}